-As for the problem (2) (\textbf{safety complexity}), agents need to interact with environments and sample trajectories, such that the safe RL algorithms converge to below the constraint bound, and guarantee application safety.
-Since one of the natures of RL is exploration learning~\citep{sutton2018reinforcement}, it is usually hard to control the balance between exploitation and exploration, especially when we need to improve reward performance while satisfying cost constraint.
-Thus, we need to determine how many sample trajectories can make safe RL algorithms convergence and satisfy safety bound using the analysis of safety complexity during safe RL applications, furthermore, the sample complexity of each safe RL algorithm is investigated from the viewpoints of value-based \cite{ding2021provably, he2021nearly,Kalagarla_Jain_Nuzzo_2021, Sobhanreward-free2021}, and policy-based~\citep{ding2020natural, xu2021crpo, zeng2021finite} methods, etc.
+As for problem (2) (\textbf{safety complexity}), agents need to interact with environments and sample trajectories, such that the safe RL algorithms converge to below the constraint bound, and guarantee application safety.
+Since one of the natures of RL is exploration learning~\citep{sutton2018reinforcement}, it is usually hard to control the balance between exploitation and exploration, especially when we need to improve reward performance while satisfying cost constraints (cost is one way of encoding safety).
+Thus, we need to determine how many sample trajectories can make safe RL algorithms converge and satisfy safety bounds using the analysis of safety complexity during safe RL applications.
+Furthermore, the sample complexity of each safe RL algorithm is investigated from the viewpoints of value-based \cite{ding2021provably, he2021nearly,Kalagarla_Jain_Nuzzo_2021, Sobhanreward-free2021}, and policy-based~\citep{ding2020natural, xu2021crpo, zeng2021finite} methods, etc.

-As for the problem (3) (\textbf{safety applications}), although there are many RL applications to date, most of the applications are merely simulations which don't take safety into account; some real-world experiments have been carried out, but there are still a long way to go before RL can be used in real-world applications.
-Generally, when we use safe RL in real-world applications, we need to consider the ego agent safety, the environmental safety and also human safety.
-Most importantly, we need to consider the control safety, which prevents adversary attacks to destroy or control the agent~\citep{hendrycks2021unsolved}.
-For the safe RL application research, we introduce some of safe RL applications in this review, e.g., autonomous driving~\citep{gu2022rltt,isele2018safe, krasowski2020safe, kalweit2020deep,kendall2019learning, mirchevska2017reinforcement, mirchevska2018high, wang2022ensuring}, robotics~\citep{ garcia2012safe, garcia2020teaching,perkins2002lyapunov, pham2018optlayer,slack2022safer, thomas2021safe}, video compression~\citep{mandhane2022muzero}, vehicle schedule~\citep{basso2022dynamic, li2019constrained}, etc.
+As for problem (3) (\textbf{safety applications}), although there are many RL applications to date, most of the applications are merely simulations that do not take safety into account; some real-world experiments have been carried out, but there is still a long way to go before RL can be used in real-world applications.
+Generally, when we use safe RL in real-world applications, we need to consider the ego agent safety, environmental safety, and human safety.
+Most importantly, we need to consider the control safety, which prevents adversary attacks from destroying or controlling the agent~\citep{hendrycks2021unsolved}.
+Therefore, for the safe RL application research, we introduce some safe RL applications in this review, e.g., autonomous driving~\citep{robotics11040081,isele2018safe, krasowski2020safe, kalweit2020deep,kendall2019learning, mirchevska2017reinforcement, mirchevska2018high, wang2022ensuring}, robotics~\citep{ garcia2012safe, garcia2020teaching,perkins2002lyapunov, pham2018optlayer,slack2022safer, thomas2021safe}, video compression~\citep{mandhane2022muzero}, vehicle schedule~\citep{basso2022dynamic, li2019constrained}, etc.